Artist: Jean Siméon Chardin (French, Paris 1699–1779 Paris)

 Medium: Oil on canvas

 Dimensions: 24 x 24 7/8 in.
 (61 x 63.2 cm)

 Accession Number: 49.24

-The idle play of children was a favorite theme of Chardin's.
-In this painting of about 1733–34, he drew inspiration from the seventeenth-century Dutch genre tradition, for both format and subject.
-While it is not certain that he intended the picture to carry a message, soap bubbles usually allude to the transience of life.
-Chardin painted two other versions of this picture (Los Angeles County Museum of Art; National Gallery of Art, Washington, D.C.).
+The idle play of children was a favorite theme of Chardin who was a great naturalist among painters.
+In this canvas of about 1734 he drew inspiration from the seventeenth-century Dutch genre tradition, for both the format and the subject.
+While it is not certain that he intended the picture to carry a message, soap bubbles were then understood to allude to the transience of life.
+Other later versions of this picture belong to the Los Angeles County Museum and to the National Gallery of Art, Washington, D.C.